Lockheed Altair

 The Lockheed Altair was a single-engined sport aircraft produced by Lockheed Aircraft Limited in the 1930s.
 It was a development of the Lockheed Sirius with a retractable undercarriage, and was the first Lockheed aircraft and one of the first aircraft designs with a fully retractable undercarriage.

 Development and design

 Lockheed designed an alternative wing fitted with a retractable undercarriage for the Lockheed Sirius as a result of a request from Charles Lindbergh, although Lindbergh in the end chose to buy a standard Sirius.
 The first Altair, converted from a Sirius, flew in September 1930.
 Like the Sirius, the Altair was a single-engined, low-winged monoplane of wooden construction.
 The undercarriage, which was operated by use of a hand crank, retracted inwards.

-Four Altairs following the prototype were converted Sirii, with another six Altairs built from scratch: three by Lockheed, two by the Detroit Aircraft Corporation, and one by AiRover.
+Four Altairs following the prototype were converted from examples of the Sirius, with another six Altairs built from scratch: three by Lockheed, two by the Detroit Aircraft Corporation, and one by AiRover.
 The AiRover Altair, dubbed The Flying Testbed, was powered by a Menasco Unitwin engine, which used two engines to drive a single shaft.
 The Unitwin was used in the Vega Starliner, which never went into production.